Job Announcement*Correctional Health Nurse I $5,000 Sign-on BONUS* *

 The Fairfax County Sheriff's Office is committed to providing world-class public safety with honor, courage, and a dedication to service.
 The Fairfax County Sheriff's Office is the largest Sheriff's Office in Virginia with over 600 professional men and women.
 We serve a population of over 1.1 million citizens in one of the most diverse counties in the nation.
 We are looking for medical professionals who want to contribute to the outstanding quality of life that Fairfax County residents currently enjoy.

-Will be assigned to a day or evening shift and works 15 days per month to equal 87.5 hours per two-week pay period, to include evenings, weekends, and holidays.
-May receive additional pay, such as night and evening differential, foreign language stipend, holidays, environmental stipend, and/or annual performance increases as allowed by the county budget.
+The incumbent will be assigned to 12.5 hours shift on a squad schedule, will work 15 days per month, equal to 87.5 hours per two-week pay period.
+(Day shift from 6:30 am - 7:00 pm and Night shift from 6:30 pm to 7:00 am).
+The incumbent will receive additional pay, such as night and evening differential, foreign language stipend, holidays, environmental stipend.
+May receive annual performance increases as allowed by the county budget.
+Note

 - Provides direct health care services to Adult Detention Center inmates;

 - Conducts admission interviews to gather medical, mental health and social histories;

 - Performs medical, dental, and mental health screenings and/or assessments;